Written By: Karen Ritter, RN BSN

 Late-Stage Pleural Mesothelioma

-Late-stage pleural mesothelioma is considered stage 3 or 4.
-The average is around 15 months for stage 3.
+The prognosis for stage 3 pleural mesothelioma is approximately 15 months of survival.
 The prognosis for stage 4 pleural mesothelioma is usually 11-12 months.

 Prognosis for Peritoneal Mesothelioma

-• They have some of the longest survival times
+• Patients have some of the longest survival times

 • The cancerous growth doesn’t seem to spread as quickly as pleural mesothelioma